THE MOST REALISTIC RALLY GAME TO DATE

 - Game Supplied by: Codemasters

-Codemasters are renowned for creating some of the best rally games on the market to date by trying to immerse the player in a game that captures the spirit of what rallying is all about.
-Dirt Rally 2.0 is the latest to hit the shops which combines the realistic and authentic feel of its predecessor but also brings some features from the likes of Dirt 4.
+Codemasters are renowned for creating some of the best rally games on the market by trying to immerse the player in a game that captures the spirit of what rallying is all about.
+Dirt Rally 2.0 is the latest to hit the shops which combining the realistic and authentic feel of its predecessor but also bringing some features from the likes of Dirt 4.

-Even though the rally disciplines where decent I got the most fun out of the game was from playing the Rallycross modes which were fun, not just for the tight twisty tracks and your Joker laps which either win the race or lose the race for you, but it’s how feriousious the AI cars will swerve, block and if pushed will push back and ram you off the track if necessary to get ahead, and this was only on the medium difficulty setting.
+Even though the rally disciplines were decent, I got the most fun out of the game from playing the Rallycross modes which were fun, not just for the tight twisty tracks and your Joker laps (which can either win the race or lose the race for you), but it’s how ferociously the AI cars will swerve, block and if pushed will push back and ram you off the track if necessary to get ahead, and this was only on the medium difficulty setting.
 This provided a great racing experience that is very rarely seen except in multiplayer.

-For me Dirt Rally 2.0 is a great racing game even with a few minor flaws it may appeal to not just the fan base but anyone looking for a challenging and realistic racing experience, a definite thumbs up on this game.
+For me, Dirt Rally 2.0 is a great racing game, and even with a few minor flaws it may appeal to not just the fan base but anyone looking for a challenging and realistic racing experience, a definite thumbs up on this game.

-This is the most realistic rally game I have played to date, but be warned this isn’t a simple case of jumping into a rally car and chucking it around a couple of corners to the finish.
-Dirt Rally 2.0 will test your reactions as you will have to master tuning to get the best out of the game.
+This is the most realistic rally game I have played to date, but be warned; this isn’t a simple case of jumping into a rally car and chucking it around a couple of corners to the finish.
+Dirt Rally 2.0 will test your reactions and you will have to master tuning to get the best out of the game.

-There is plenty on offer in the way of locations and car choice but their is plenty of replay value with the daily & weekly community events.
+There is plenty on offer in the way of locations and car choice already, but there is plenty of replay value with the daily & weekly community events.